§ 130A-382. County medical examiners; appointment; term of office; vacancies; training requirements; revocation for cause.

 (a1) During a state of emergency declared by the Governor or by a resolution of the General Assembly pursuant to G.S.
 166A-19.20, or by the governing body of a municipality or county pursuant to G.S.
 166A-19.22, the Chief Medical Examiner may appoint temporary county medical examiners to serve until the expiration of the declared state of emergency.
 In appointing temporary county medical examiners pursuant to this subsection, the Chief Medical Examiner may appoint any individual determined by the Chief Medical Examiner to have the appropriate training, education, and experience to serve as a county medical examiner during a declared state of emergency.

 (b) County medical examiners shall complete continuing education training as directed by the Office of the Chief Medical Examiner and based upon established and published guidelines for conducting death investigations.
-The continuing education training shall include training regarding sudden unexpected death in epilepsy.
+The continuing education training shall include training regarding (i) sudden unexpected death in epilepsy and (ii) requirements for compliance with the duties prescribed by G.S.
+130A-385 and G.S.
+130A-389.
 The Office of the Chief Medical Examiner shall annually update and publish these guidelines on its Internet Web site.
-Newly appointed county medical examiners shall complete mandatory orientation training as directed by the Office of the Chief Medical Examiner within 90 days of their appointment.
+Newly appointed county medical examiners shall complete mandatory orientation training as directed by the Office of the Chief Medical Examiner within 90 days after their appointment.